bdesanctis/bamdam/README.md

 Written by Bianca De Sanctis in July 2024.
 Please contact me with any issues, unexpected behavior, or requests!
 I want to improve this software! bddesanctis@gmail.com

 Welcome to bamdam!
 The goal of this toolkit is to provide functionality after shotgun sequencing aeDNA reads have been mapped to a reference database and run through ngsLCA using the reference database taxonomy to obtain a .lca file.
-The main program is BamDam.py, with additional plotting functionality in extra R scripts.
+Storing these giant bams immediately post-mapping is annoying because they can be huge, so the first point of bamdam is to write (much) smaller versions that still include all the relevant information.
+The second point of bamdam is to compute a ton of read set metrics to determine if a taxonomic node looks damaged or "real".
+There are also associated extra scripts for plotting functionality and (soon) quickly extracting reads from a fq or bam belonging to a specific tax id(s).

 This pipeline and software is not appropriate for metabarcoding data.